SephirotAGI/U-TIM/U-TIM_Proof_of_Authorship/README.md

   There was no tampering or modification of the original file, and the commit simply had to be restored after a short-term removal.

 Next Steps:

-If you have any questions about these changes or would like to discuss the licensing transition in more detail, please feel free to reach out or refer to the relevant files:

-  ATTRIBUTION.md for citation guidelines CC0_ACTIVATION_GUIDE.md for future licensing details LICENSE_CC0.md for the full terms of the CC0 license

 If you want to compare to the original 15d8ccf6e40bf84791610acee139ba54aa1b32ca commit, please check U-TIM_Proof_of_Authorship/U-TIM-archive.zip, since it contains all metadata from this commit from no later than 2025-02-12 -02.
 To check this, verify the respective ots file: U-TIM_Proof_of_Authorship/ots-proofs-2025-02-12/U-TIM-archive.zip.ots